Nancy Newhall

 Nancy Newhall Biography

-MoMA curator, writer, artist, inventor of a new kind of book, Nancy Newhall greatly influenced the development of photography as an art form.
-But only today, more than 30 years after her tragic death, are her multifaceted contributions gaining the recognition they deserve.
+MoMA curator, writer, artist, and inventor of a new kind of book, Nancy Newhall, greatly influenced the development of photography as an art form.
+Today, more than 48 years after her tragic death, are her multifaceted contributions gaining the recognition they deserve.

-Her husband Beaumont, the pre-eminent photography historian, founded the department of photography at New York’s MoMA.
+Her husband Beaumont, the pre-eminent photography historian, founded the department of photography at New York’s MoMA in 1940.
 When he was called into service in World War II, Nancy Newhall took over his duties as curator for three years.
-She had to prove herself to a skeptical board, but she soon gained a reputation as a highly capable curator, uncompromising in her vision.
+She had to prove herself to a skeptical board, but she soon gained a reputation as a highly capable curator who was uncompromising in her vision.

-A founding member of Aperture magazine, Newhall helped to conceptually shape the publication and was a frequent contributor.
+A founding member of Aperture magazine, Nancy helped to conceptually shape the publication and was a frequent contributor.
 She collaborated with many of the photographic luminaries of the day—Ansel Adams, Edward and Brett Weston, Paul Strand, Henri Cartier-Bresson, and Minor White—writing text to accompany their images for magazine articles and books.
 She pioneered a new genre of the photography book, one in which images are paired not with descriptive text but with allusive excerpts from poems, letters, and personal reflections.
 Photography, she believed, was its own language, one that must prove its relevancy as a mode of communication.
+Highlights of her many publications include This is the American Earth and The Eloquent Light by Ansel Adams, Paul Strand’s Time in New England, and Edward Weston’s Edward Weston: The Flame of Recognition.